-The American Board of Surgery In-Training Examination (ABSITE) is given each year on the last Friday in January.
-This exam tests knowledge and is graded according to level of training.
+The American Board of Surgery In-Training Examination (ABSITE) is given each year on the last Friday/Saturday in January.
+This exam medical and surgical didactic knowledge and is graded according to level of training.
 It is a good indicator of surgical knowledge and gives the resident exposure to the type of testing given by the American Board of Surgery.
 The following guidelines are used by the Residency Committee to evaluate test results: